 Can I work while I am in the program?
 There is no restriction against working while enrolled in the Nursing Program.
 However, it is not recommended to work more than 16-20 hours a week as it can interfere with your success in the program.
 It is not advised to work on days in which classes or clinical experiences are assigned.
 You will not be permitted to leave early or arrive late to clinical or class.
 Limited scholarship money is available.
 Financial aid and low-cost loans are available please contact the Financial Aid Office.

 Is there a pre-test I need to take to qualify?
 Yes, each eligible student will take the TEAS version 5.0 (Test of Essential Academic Skills) computer test.
 You must score an overall average of 62% Individual Adjusted Score* to qualify for the program.
 The top 120+ applicants will be mailed information on date, time and location of test. *Please note program percentile ranking may be changed.
+New for Fall 2016 students will be requied to take and pass the test to apply to the program.
+Chabot will offer the test in the Fall.

 When can I submit an application for the 2-year program?
 Applications are accepted only from November 1st thru end of January 31st of the application year.
 The application will be available through your Classweb account.
 Student ID is required to access the application.
 Please follow the steps as outlined in Application Procedures.
 If you are an LVN or transfer student, please refer to LVN-RN/Advanced Standing for application procedures.